swadhin17/py_zip_expert/README.md

 USER GUIDELINES:-

-To use this sotware , simply download the py_zipper_unzipper.exe file and run it.
+To use this sotware , simply download the py_zipper_unzipper_*.exe file and run it.
 <br>
 OR
 <br>
-To use this software either run this py_zipper_unzipper.py in a machine which have python 3 installed in it.
+To use this software either run this py_zipper_unzipper_*.py in a machine which have python 3 installed in it.
 <br>
 OR
 <br>